Azure/autorest.python/test/services/azure-mgmt-storage/README.md

-# Azure Text Analytics for Python
+# Azure Mgmt Storage for Python

 > see https://aka.ms/autorest